Kamran-Afzali/Kamran-Afzali.github.io/_posts/Causality/RDD.md

 The method proves particularly valuable in policy evaluation contexts where treatments are assigned based on arbitrary cutoffs, such as scholarship eligibility based on test scores, medical interventions based on diagnostic thresholds, or regulatory compliance based on firm size.
 This essay examines RDD's theoretical foundation, mathematical framework, and practical implementation through a healthcare application estimating the causal effect of intensive care unit admission on patient mortality using simulated data in R. We explore both sharp and fuzzy designs, discuss assumption validation, and compare RDD with alternative causal inference approaches.

-## Theoretical Framework

-### Identification Strategy

 RDD identification relies on the assumption that potential outcomes are continuous functions of a running variable at the treatment cutoff, while treatment assignment exhibits a discontinuity.
 Consider a running variable X with cutoff c, where treatment D = 1 if X ≥ c and D = 0 if X < c.
 The key insight is that units with X values arbitrarily close to c are similar in all respects except treatment status, making the cutoff a source of quasi-random variation.
+RDD applies when treatment assignment follows a deterministic rule based on an observed running variable $X$:

+$$
+D_i = \begin{cases}
+1 & \text{if } X_i \geq c \\
+0 & \text{if } X_i < c
+\end{cases}
+$$

+where $c$ represents the cutoff threshold.
+This sharp discontinuity contrasts with fuzzy RDD, where the assignment rule creates jumps in treatment probability rather than certainty.
+The key insight: individuals near the cutoff are exchangeable.

+The RDD estimand targets the treatment effect at the cutoff:

+$$
+\tau_{RDD} = \mathbb{E}[Y_i(1) - Y_i(0) | X_i = c]
+$$

+Since we observe only one potential outcome for each unit, identification requires continuity of the conditional expectation function at the cutoff.
+Formally:

+$$
+\mathbb{E}[Y_i(0) | X_i = x] \text{ and } \mathbb{E}[Y_i(1) | X_i = x] \text{ are continuous at } x = c
+$$

+When this holds, the treatment effect equals the discontinuous jump in the observed outcome:

+$$
+\tau_{RDD} = \lim_{x \to c^+} \mathbb{E}[Y_i | X_i = x] - \lim_{x \to c^-} \mathbb{E}[Y_i | X_i = x]
+$$

 The identifying assumption is continuity of potential outcomes at the cutoff.
 Formally, for potential outcomes Y(0) and Y(1) under control and treatment, the expected values of both potential outcomes must be continuous at the cutoff point.
 Under this assumption, the treatment effect at the cutoff is identified by the discontinuity in the observed outcome.
 This local average treatment effect (LATE) applies specifically to units at the cutoff, representing the causal effect for individuals with running variable values equal to the threshold.

-### Sharp versus Fuzzy Designs

 Sharp RDD occurs when treatment assignment is a deterministic function of the running variable, with probability of treatment jumping from 0 to 1 at the cutoff.
 The treatment effect is estimated directly from the outcome discontinuity.
 Fuzzy RDD arises when treatment probability changes discontinuously but not deterministically at the cutoff, creating a first-stage relationship between the running variable and treatment assignment.
 Fuzzy designs require two-stage estimation similar to instrumental variables, where the cutoff serves as an instrument for treatment receipt.
 For fuzzy designs, the treatment effect is calculated as the ratio of the outcome discontinuity to the treatment probability discontinuity, analogous to the Wald estimator in instrumental variables estimation.

-### Estimation Approaches

 RDD estimation typically employs local polynomial regression focusing on observations near the cutoff.
 The parametric approach fits separate polynomials on each side of the threshold, where the treatment effect is captured by the coefficient on the treatment indicator.
 The nonparametric approach uses local linear regression with kernel weights, estimating separate regressions on each side of the cutoff using observations within a bandwidth h of the threshold.